smithy-security/smithy/components/consumers/jira/README.md

 * defaultValues: Here you can specify fields with default values such as:
   Project Key, Issue Type, or even specific custom fields that your workspace uses.
-* addToDescription: Here you can specify what fields from the Dracon Results you want written in the Issue's description.
+* addToDescription: Here you can specify what fields from the Smithy Results you want written in the Issue's description.
-* mappings: In case your organisation has specific fields for CVSS, Severity, etc, you can also map the dracon results straight to these fields.
+* mappings: In case your organisation has specific fields for CVSS, Severity, etc, you can also map the smithy results straight to these fields.
   If not, you can just add them to the description (see the point above).

 There are more instructions in [docs](/docs/examples/jira-project/pipelinerun)